iarsystems/bx-docker/README.md

 # Building embedded applications with<br/> the IAR Build Tools on Docker Containers

 > __Disclaimer__
-> The information provided in this repository is subject to change without notice and does not represent a commitment on any part of IAR.
-While the information contained herein is useful as reference for DevOps Engineers willing to implement Continuous Integration using IAR Tools, IAR assumes no responsibility for any errors, omissions or particular implementations.
+> The information in this repository is subject to change without notice and does not constitute a commitment by IAR.
+While it serves as a valuable reference for DevOps Engineers implementing Continuous Integration with IAR Tools, IAR assumes no responsibility for any errors, omissions, or specific implementations.

 ## Introduction
 [Docker][url-docker-gs] is generally recognized as best practice for achieving automatically reproducible build environments.
 It provides the means for containerizing self-sufficient build environments that result from the requirements described in a Dockerfile.